Import Locations, Lots and Inventory

 The Product's Barcode

-The quantity at the location.
+The quantity on hand at the location.

 Required when updating the quantity at a Location.

-Lot Info columns can be mixed and matched as needed.
+Lot/Expiration info columns can be mixed and matched as needed.
 Depending on the Lot Types used by the Product at the different Locations will guide which columns to use and which Locations need will need values in a column.
 See the example section for an example updating multiple different Lot Types on different Products.

 The ID for a Lot that already exists within the System.
 Can be found on the Lots/Expirations grid.
 This ID can also be viewed when hovering over a Location row on a Product's Inventory tab.